-25 We have seen (Sect.
-5.1) that, in average, the MRR products (rain rate, reflectivity factor) are consistent with our assimilated data.
+We have seen (Sect.
+5.1) that, on average, the MRR products (rain rate, reflectivity factor) are consistent with our assimilated data.
 There is nevertheless a vertical decreasing tendency on MRR products, which cannot be reproduced by the algorithm, given that the propagation model produces vertically coherent fields (Fig. 4).
 However, in this section, we focus on the structure of the assimilated DSD fields, independently of the MRR products.

-- 5 We have seen that the algorithm conserves well the reflectivity factor during a drop fall.
+We have seen that the algorithm conserves the reflectivity factor during a drop fall well.
 It results in diagonal structures on the time-height plane (see Fig. 4, middle, right).
-The slope of a diagonal structure reflects the velocity fall.
-We can see that the reflectivity field is consistent with the characteristic velocity field (bottom, right): the lower the velocity, the lower the slope of the reflectivity diagonal structure. - 10 Now we will also assess if these structures are retrieved for some important moments of the DSD.
-Figure 9 shows the mean volume diameter D_m , and the number of drops N_0 , resulting from the assimilated DSD \tilde{N} .
-We note that the retrieved values for D_m (0.5-1.5 mm) are reasonable for light stratiform rain (see Fig. A4 in Peters et al., 2005).
-D_m is also quite well conserved with height, but the patterns seem noisier than for the reflectivity.
-So does it for the rain rate field (Fig. 4).
+The slope of a diagonal structure reflects the fall velocity.
+We can see that the reflectivity field is consistent with the characteristic velocity field (bottom, right): the lower the velocity, the lower the slope of the reflectivity diagonal structure.

+Now we will also assess whether these structures are retrieved for some important moments of the DSD.
+Figure 9 shows the mean volume diameter $D{\rm m}$, and the number of drops N_0 , resulting from the assimilated DSD N. We note that the retrieved values for $D{\rm m}$ (0.5-1.5 mm) are reasonable for light stratiform rain (see Fig. A4 in Peters et al., 2005). $D{\rm m}$ is also quite well conserved with height, but the patterns seem noisier than for the reflectivity, as it also does for the rain rate field (Fig. 4).
 This is a consequence of the vertical wind, which modifies the vertical advection and so the DSD.
-The vertical wind has a greater impact, relatively, on small drops than on large ones (given their smaller terminal velocity).
-So the low order moments, mainly driven by the small drops, are more affected than the high order moments.
+The vertical wind has a greater impact, relatively, on small drops than on large ones (given their smaller terminal velocity); so the low-order moments, mainly driven by the small drops, are more affected than the high-order moments.
 This is particularly clear for N_0 .
-We have seen that the algorithm, underconstrained for these diameters, produces a very large number of very small drops (< 0.4 mm, i.e. with terminal velocities < 1.5 m s-1) (see - Fig. 8).
-Consequently: (1) the vertical consistency of N_0 is low.
-(2) The slope of the diagonal patterns of the N_0 time-height field is low (because N_0 is driven by small drops, with low terminal velocities).
-(3) Patches of raindrops are formed by upward 25 winds (see Fig. 9), and these patches disappear as soon as the wind in the lower - layers turns downward.
+We have seen that the algorithm, underconstrained for these diameters, produces a very large number of very small drops (< 0.4 mm, i.e., with terminal velocities $< 1.5 \,\mathrm{m \, s^{-1}}$) (see Fig. 8).
+Consequently, (1) the vertical consistency of N_0 is low.
+(2) The slope of the diagonal patterns of the N_0 time-height field is low (because

+N_0 is driven by small drops, with low terminal velocities).
+(3) Patches of raindrops are formed by upward winds (see Fig. 9), and these patches disappear as soon as the wind in the lower layers turns downward.
 For instance, around 19:55, there is an upward wind between 100 and 400 m, which results in a patch of drops between 300 and 500 m.
 We can also note that even if the absolute values of N_0 are dubious, these patches are probably real, since they are driven by the wind.

-Because the DSD for this event are globally exponential (see Fig. 8), it is reasonable to estimate a DSD slope (Fig. 9, bottom).
-And because this slope is calculated over the entire range of diameters, the retrieved slope field is vertically consistent (less significantly affected by the wind).
-We also note that the retrieved slopes are consistent with the results of Giangrande et al. (2010) (Fig. 8 in this paper) on a similar case study.
+Because the DSD for this event is globally exponential (see Fig. 8), it is reasonable to estimate a DSD slope (Fig. 9, bottom).
+In addition, because this slope is calculated over the entire range of diameters, the retrieved slope field is vertically consistent (less affected by the wind).
+We also note that the retrieved slopes are consistent with the results of Giangrande et al. (2010) (Fig. 8 in this paper) in a similar case study.